sergio-garkusha/garkusha.dev/README.md

 2. Vanilla CSS
 3. HTML
 4. Rollup + PostCSS for distribution
-5. Github Actions for CI
+5. Bash for development & continuous integration
-.
-Bash
 ```

 ### To develop locally